stschiff/compPopGenWorkshop2019_docs/contents/03_pca/pca.rst

 Now go ahead and prepare a parameter file according to the layout described above.

 .. hint:: Put all filenames with their absolute path into the parameter file.
-To prepare the parameter file, you can use the so-called "Heredoc" syntax in bash, if you are familiar with it (as done in the solution notebook ``bash_commands``).
+To prepare the parameter file, you can use the so-called "Heredoc" syntax in bash, if you are familiar with it (see also solution notebook below).
 Alternatively, you can use the Jupyter file editor to create the parameter file.

-... and run smartPCA using the command ``smartpca -p <PARAMS_FILE>``
+... and run smartPCA using the command ``smartpca -p PARAMS_FILE > smartpca.log``.
+Here, I'm using bash redirection of the log output of ``smartpca`` into a log file called ``smartpca.log``, which may be useful for trouble shooting.

 .. admonition:: Exercise